erfindergarden/roboturtle/docs/lesson1.md

     - Draw Pictures
     - Control Robots

 ## Installing and Running Python

-Python comes built-in with Linux and Mac!
-It can also be downloaded and installed from the Python Web Page https://www.python.org/downloads/
+Python comes built-in with Linux and Mac, but it's best if it's installed from the Python Web Page https://www.python.org/downloads/

 *Note*: The newest version of Python (Python 3) is recommended, but either version wil work for this workshop.

+*Note*: We're going to use a terminal program called **ipython** ("Interactive Python") for this course, which has a few extra features to make it easy to learn Python.

-*To Run Python*:
+*After Installing Python: To Run Python*:
   1. Open a terminal program:
     - Mac: Open Spotlight Search (apple+space) and type "Terminal".
 This program will launch.
     - Linux: Use the Keyboard shortcut Ctrl+Alt+T, or open the program "Terminal"
     - Windows: Open the program called "Command Window" or "Powershell Terminal"

+  2. Install ipython by typing **pip install ipython**.
+This will automatically download and install the program for you!

-  2. Run the iPython Interactive REPL (Command-Line Interface), by typing: **python** and pressing the enter key.
+  3. Run the iPython Interactive REPL (Command-Line Interface), by typing: **ipython** and pressing the enter key.

 ![Alt text](_static/img/terminal.png "Optional title")